What Is The 2023 UEFA Super Cup Prize Money On Offer?

 Organised by UEFA, the apex governing body for football in Europe, the UEFA Super Cup is an annual club football match contested by the winners of the UEFA Champions League and the UEFA Europa League from the previous season.
 However, the competition is not recognised as one of UEFA’s major club competitions, despite featuring some of the biggest football players and clubs in the world.

 Fortunately, that has not stopped fans from tuning in and being excited about the UEFA Super Cup each year.
-As 2023 is no exception, here is everything you need to know about this year’s UEFA Super Cup, including its prize money, the participating teams, the venue and where you can watch this exciting fixture.
+As 2023 is no exception, here is everything you need to know about the UEFA Super Cup 2023, including its prize money, the participating teams, the venue and where you can watch this exciting fixture.

 Premier League 2023-24: A Look At The Schedule, Fixtures And More